chmouel/pipelines-as-code/docs/content/docs/install/global_repositories_setting.md

       name: gitlab-webhook-secret
 ```

-In this example, the Repository `repo` will have a concurrency limit of 2 since
-the setting comes from the user namespace and is ignored from the global
-repository.
-The parameter `custom` will be set to `value` and will be available
-for every repository that does not define other custom parameters.

-Since the local Repository CR has the `git_provider.type` set to `gitlab`, like
-the global Repository CR, the Git provider settings for [GitLab]({{< relref "/docs/install/gitlab.md#create-a-repository-and-configure-webhook-manually" >}})
-will be taken from the global repository.
-The secret referenced will be fetched
-from where the global repository is defined.

-### Webhook Based provider global settings

-These are the `spec.git_provider.type` you can set up for the Git provider
-settings.
-They are only used when handling incoming webhooks or global
-repository settings.
-They are used for webhook-based Git providers (i.e.,
-everything except GitHub Apps installations).
-In this case, the type `github`
-means a repository configured using [GitHub webhooks]({{< relref "/docs/install/github_webhook.md" >}}):
+Now, what happens?
+Well, in this case, the `repo` in `user-namespace` will use a concurrency limit of 2.
+Why?
+Because it's defined *locally* and overrides the global setting.
+However, the `custom` parameter?
+That *will* come from the global settings, set to `value` – unless your local repo defines its own parameters.
+And because both repos specify `git_provider.type: gitlab`, the Git provider details (like secrets!) will be pulled from the global repository.
+The secret itself will be looked up in the namespace where the global repo is defined.

+### Global Settings for Webhook-Based Git Providers

+These `spec.git_provider.type` settings are specifically for defining your Git provider in global settings.
+They're used when Pipelines-as-Code receives webhook events or when it's looking at those global repo settings.
+Basically, they're for Git providers that work with webhooks (so, everything *except* GitHub Apps installations).
+For instance, if you set the `type` to `github`, it means you're using good ol' [GitHub webhooks]({{< relref "/docs/install/github_webhook.md" >}}).
+Here's the list of types you can use:

 - github
 - gitlab